axl89/s3cr3t/README.md

 # s3cr3t
 Serve files securely from an S3 bucket with expiring links and other restrictions

-## WIP list

-- NGINX security hardening.
-- Configure NGINX site with TLS.
-- Improve docs
-- ~~Allow links to be created without client IP restriction~~
-- ~~Allow links to be created without time expiration~~
-- Limit the amount of downloads per IP address
-- ~~Be able to use Private S3 buckets~~

 ## Building the image

 ```